 I brought it onto the plane with me, squashed into my hand luggage like a ball.
 As soon as I took it out, it bounced back into its original shape.
 I found other uses for it on the plane: I used it as a cushion for my lower back and as a head cushion while I watched a movie.
 On my first flight with the J-Pillow, I slept for seven hours straight without waking up once!
 That was a whole new experience for me!

 The J-Pillow truly is a brilliant invention – THANK YOU GEMMA! – and one I can recommend without any hesitation.
+In my book, it’s (one of) the best plane pillows out there!
 It’s no surprise to me that it won the ‘Best British Invention 2013’ award in the consumer category.
 The J-Pillow is not only perfect for travel, it’s also great for home use (I’m thinking, a quiet evening on the couch with a glass of wine and a movie).
 However, most importantly, thanks to Gemma, I now know how to sleep well on a plane!

 To purchase the JPillow, see: J Pillow, Travel Pillow – Winner of British Invention of the Year 2012/2013 (Navy)